NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 	./ts3server_minimal_runscript.sh

-And you will get output that looks like this:
+and you will get an output that looks like this:

 	I M P O R T A N T